jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Because stories are about someone fighting for their dreams.
 And what are dreams?
 The motivation we get--from some mysterious place--to improve our lives, our families, and our society.

-Fighting for our dreams, be it losing weight or curing cancer, makes good stories; and that's how we help life prosper.
+Fighting for our dreams, be it losing weight or curing cancer, makes good stories; and that's how we humans help life prosper.

 Yet, here's my point, everything isn't rainbows and sunshine on our planet.
 We don't live in the Garden of Eden.
 Happiness is rare.
 Most tree saplings don't find sunlight.
 The lion's share of hunts fail miserably.
 Elephants are often starving while they roam the Serengeti looking for something to eat.

-Anyone who's watched BBC Planet Earth knows this and soon learns natural life is usually lived in hunger, desperation, and pain.
+Anyone who's watched BBC Planet Earth knows this and soon learns most lifeforms spend their time in hunger, desperation, and pain.

 Humans are no different.
 Despite our deepest dreams, most real-life stories don't have Hollywood endings.
 And while humanity loves sharing our stories of success, sharing our painful failures isn't so easy.